 Through a combination of federal and state dollars, we facilitate university-based research to answer complex questions about the state’s diverse coastal ecosystems and meet the needs of coastal communities.
 This research fuels outreach and education programs that promote discovery, learning, new research and awareness across the state and the nation.

-Headquartered at North Carolina State University, we are multicampus program within the University of North Carolina system.
+Headquartered at North Carolina State University, we are a multicampus program within the University of North Carolina system.
 Sea Grant has offices in Manteo, Morehead City and Wilmington.
 Our researchers come from public and private universities across the state.
 As part of the National Sea Grant Network, we receive funding from the National Oceanic and Atmospheric Administration (NOAA), through the U.S. Department of Commerce.